 This drug has boxed warnings about the following risks.
 These are the most serious warnings from the Food and Drug Administration (FDA).
 A boxed warning alerts doctors and patients about drug effects that may be dangerous.

-Increased risk of death in older people with dementia-related psychosis.
-Older people may have an increased risk of death when treated with antipsychotic drugs, such as Caplyta, for psychosis that’s related to dementia.
-Because of this risk, Caplyta shouldn’t be used to treat dementia-related psychosis in older people.
+Increased risk of death in older adults with dementia-related psychosis: Older adults who have psychosis that’s related to dementia may have an increased risk of death when treated with antipsychotic drugs.
+Because of this risk, Caplyta is not approved for use in older adults who have dementia-related psychosis.

 Psychosis is a mental health condition in which people lose their perception of reality.
 Dementia is a group of life-impacting symptoms related to a decline or change in memory, thinking, talking skills, and behavior.

-Increased risk of suicidal thoughts and behaviors in children and young adults.
-People ages 24 years and younger may have an increased risk of suicidal thoughts and behaviors occurring or worsening with drugs used to treat depression.
+Increased risk of suicidal thoughts and behaviors in children and younger adults: People ages 24 years and younger may have an increased risk of suicidal thoughts and behaviors occurring or worsening with drugs used to treat depression.
 This risk applies to Caplyta because it’s used to treat depressive episodes caused by bipolar I or bipolar II disorder.

 Because of this risk, Caplyta is not prescribed for use in children.
 You and your doctor will work together to monitor you for any changes in behavior while you’re taking Caplyta.